 Personally, there were a few moments in the book where her tone didn’t totally agree with me.
 And true to form, I have an opinion or two I’d like to share…

 For one, Rose complains a lot about not really liking the work she does.
 I understand that her experiences with directors or producers were embarrassing or repulsive or inappropriate, and in the Weinstein case, straight up rape.
 I understand her initial involvement with acting was just for the money because she was trying to escape a bad family dynamic, but it seems to me that there are a lot of people who would kill to be able to follow their dreams of being an actor.
 And “being discovered” randomly and just immediately getting an acting job is not a thing that happens to people.
 It’s a fairy tale beginning.
 I think Rose recognizes how unusual her start in Hollywood was, but it comes with a negative side of “if this hadn’t happened at all, then…”

 Perhaps her all the bad experiences are colouring her opinion, allowing her to discount anything good.
 She looks to place blame and to have that blame acknowledged, which is fair enough.
 But we can’t undo the past, we can only accept it and move on, and I think for a book that speaks to a lot of survivors, it would have been nice to see that message put out there a little more intentionally, not just with enthusiastic rhetoric-style lines.

 “Here’s to freedom, yours and mine.
 Now, go breathe fire.”

 To a lot of people, Hollywood is a place to express their creativity, to pursue writing or acting or comedy or directing.
 Rose has a tendency to wrap up everything coming out of “Hollywood” as an evil thing that must be stopped.
-Maybe I’m not understand her point because I’m not in that life, but that’s they way it came across to me.
+Maybe I do not understand her point because I’m not in that life, but that’s the way it came across to me.